 The train line in Norway doesn’t go all the way up north, so if you want to see the Northern Lights or Midnight Sun but want to travel by train, Bodø is the perfect destination!

-I got the overnight train from Oslo to Trondheim, which was my first time staying in a sleeping compartment on a Norwegian train.
-The sleeper costs 930 kroner on top of the ticket price and fits two people (you have to reserve the entire compartment even if you’re traveling alone).
-And I think it’s definitely worth it!
+The first time I visited Bodø I got the overnight train from Oslo to Trondheim, which was my first time staying in a sleeping compartment on a Norwegian train.
+The sleeper costs 930 kroner on top of the ticket price and fits two people (annoyingly you do have to reserve the entire compartment even if you’re traveling alone).
+So if you’re traveling with someone else I’d say it’s definitely worth it!
 It was probably the nicest sleeping compartment I’ve experienced on a train – and I’ve taken a lot of sleepers over the years.

 And then in the morning I caught the train from Trondheim to Bodø.

 I loved being able to sleep through the Oslo – Trondheim leg, as I’ve taken that train many times, and I found the Trondheim – Bodø leg of the trip much more beautiful.
-It’s a long journey – from boarding our bus in Rjukan to arriving in Bodø took just over 23 hours – but I got a much better feel for the country by traveling overland.
+I would say the most beautiful part of the journey is from Mosjøen to Bodø.
+It’s a long journey – from boarding my bus in Rjukan to arriving in Bodø took just over 23 hours – but I got a much better feel for the country by traveling overland.
 Plus it’s better for the environment!

 The train station and airport are walking distance to the city